CCPA vs U.S. SEC Cybersecurity Rules

 Implementation Overview

 Involves cross-functional playbooks, materiality frameworks, incident workflows, and board reporting.
-Applies to all U.S. public issuers (domestic/FPIs); phased compliance from Dec 2023.
+Applies to all U.S. public issuers (domestic/FPIs); compliance is mandatory following the 2023/2024 rollout.
 No certification, but integrates with SOX disclosure controls; requires gap analysis, training, and tools like GRC platforms.

 Key Differences